 This, though, is not what has happened.
 There is political economics and theoretical economics.
 The main differences are: (i) The goal of political economics is to successfully push an agenda, the goal of theoretical economics is to successfully explain how the actual economy works. (ii) In political economics anything goes; in theoretical economics, the scientific standards of material and formal consistency are observed.

 The state of economics is this: theoretical economics (= science) had been hijacked from the very beginning by political economists (= agenda pushers).
 Political economics has produced NOTHING of scientific value in the last 200+ years.
 As a result of the utter scientific incompetence of political economists, economics is a failed science.#1

 Something similar has happened with philosophy.
-Philosophy is thinking about the first and the last things and has no use value beyond itself.
-The attempt of politics/social engineering to use philosophy for the education of better humans which are better able to participate in a well-functioning society is, strictly speaking, an abuse of philosophy.
+Philosophy is thinking about the first and the last things and has no use-value beyond itself.
+The attempt of politics/social engineering to use philosophy for the education of better humans who are better able to participate in a well-functioning society is, strictly speaking, an abuse of philosophy.
 Needless to emphasize that many philosophers volunteered for this job.
 Socrates was one of them.